umangutkarsh/PlaceKeeper_App/README.md

   * Adding the User login
   * Getting users
   * Adding relation between places and users
-  * Create places and add it to the users.
+  * Create places and add it to the users - Transactions and Sessions
   * Deleting places and removing it from the User

 <br />